MathiasSchjoedt-Bavngaard/AFE-Eksamen/q10/README.md

 ### HTML templates

-HTML templates are a way to define HTML that is not rendered.
-It is defined using the `<template>` tag.
+HTML templates are a way to define HTML that is not rendered using the `<template>` tag.
+The `<slot>` tag can be used to make placeholders for content that is passed to the component.